drewmarsh/osTicket-post-install-configuration/README.md

 ### 🎟️ Allowing Non-registered Users to Create Tickets

 Out-of-the-box installations of osTicket require users to be registered and logged-in before they can create tickets.
-This isn't always ideal so the setting regarding this functionality needs to be adjusted.
+Since this isn't always ideal, the setting regarding this functionality needs to be adjusted.

 1. Navigate to `Settings` > `👥 Users` > Tick ✅ `Require registration and login to create tickets`